jayjay0317/Hands-On-ML-Study/Chapter_08/README.md

 - **Why Diagonal Covariance Cannot Model Rotated Clusters:** Setting the off-diagonal covariance values to `0` assumes that the features do not vary together.
 As a result, the model can create horizontally or vertically stretched ellipses, but it cannot represent tilted or rotated ellipses.

 - **Comparison with Full Covariance:** With `covariance_type="full"`, the model can learn nonzero covariance values between features.
 This allows it to model correlations between features and capture rotated elliptical clusters.

+- **Why GMM Is More Flexible than k-means:** K-means represents each cluster only by a centroid and assigns instances based on the nearest centroid.
+In contrast, GMM also learns each cluster's relative weight and covariance structure.
+This allows GMM to model clusters with different sizes, densities, elliptical shapes, and orientations.